 To view this data navigate to Conversions > Goals > Overview.
 This report will tell you how many Goal Completions you have had.

-We’re going to show you how to set up a Contact Form Completion Goal in Google Analytics.
-For this to work correctly, your website will need to be configured for users to be redirected to a Thank You page after the Contact Form has been filled out.
+Learn how to set up a Contact Form Completion Goal.
+For this to work correctly, your website will need to be configured for users to be redirected to a Thank You page after the Contact Form has been submitted.

 - Navigate to Admin > Goals